aimeeu/assignment/content/en/concept.md

         permission: full
 ```

+### Organization deployment role

-This next example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI across your entire organization.
-Note that `tenant` is not defined, which makes this an organization-wide role.
+This example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI across your entire organization. `tenant` is not defined, which makes this an organization-wide role.

 ```yaml
 roles: